 Sheila Kerrigan – Chapel Hill, NC

-Sheila integrates Theater Arts with English Language Arts, Social Studies, and Science in grades 3-8, and she uses mime and drama to teach communication and collaboration skills to all ages.
+Sheila integrates Theater Arts with English Language Arts, Social Studies, and Science in grades K-8, and she uses mime and drama to teach creativity, communication, and collaboration skills to all ages.
+Her show, “The Scientific Mime, or, What’s Up With Gravity?” shows how mime and physical science are connected.

 Jef Lambdin – Lumberton, NC